 iTrace directly supports many software engineering tasks by providing the following features.

 When a session is finished the core and plugin will both produce a set of recorded data about the study in XML format.
-The response records are joined by the session-time field in each gaze response record.
+The response records are joined by the event-id field in each gaze response record.